Famous egg sald

 - A 2-3 generous tablespoons of kewpie mayo, and a generous tablespoon of whole grain dijon

-- Dice a pickle and add it in, plus a splash of pickle juice from the jar
+- Roughly chop a pickle and add it in, plus a splash or two of pickle juice from the jar

-- Add half or more of the pickled shallot from the jar.
-Save some for garnishing future egg salad sandwiches (note: they also make a fantastic garnish on curries, salads, tacos, and more).
+- Roughly chop half or more of the pickled shallot from the jar and add it in.
+Save the rest for garnishing future egg salad sandwiches.

-- If you have it, add a lil chopped fresh dill
+- If you have it, add chopped fresh dill

-- Sprinkle in some salt and freshly cracked pepper, then combine
+- Sprinkle in salt and freshly cracked pepper to taste, then combine

-Before enjoying, refrigerate for a bit so the ingredients get to know each other.
+Before enjoying, refrigerate so the ingredients get to know each other.